 My literary interests span fiction and non-fiction from the very commercial end, to more upmarket.
 I'm particularly interested in crime and thrillers of all shapes and sizes, though I think we've probably all seen enough psychological suspense for the time-being.
 I'm looking to take on some really good SFF, both core genre, and projects that are similar to Station 11 and The Girl With All the Gifts.
 I like my fantasy quite epic and despite a childhood obsession with Tolkien, would probably steer clear of elves, dragons & dwarfs.
 I do not like Urban Fantasy, or Steampunk.
 I just don't.
 Don't send me those things.
 I'd like to find some 'upmarket' fiction (FOURTH OF JULY CREEK/TRUE HISTORY OF THE KELLY GANG/A LITTLE LIFE) - a tall order, but think McCarthy, Atwood.
 Complex ideas, simple sentences.

-In terms of non-fiction, I love popular economics & science.
+In terms of non-fiction, I love popular science.
 I'm an ardent cyclist & enjoy most sport (except cricket and F1), though am far more about the passion, pain and fury (Pantani: Accidental Death of a Cyclist, Velominati) than David Byrne's Bicycle Diaries.
-I like books filled with statistical analysis (Two Hours : The Quest to Run the Impossible Marathon) & love new fitness concepts (Chi Running), though definitely not diet books.
-If your book is about human adversity in extreme conditions, or is a humorous antidote to something, I'll probably like that as well.
+Definitely not diet books.
+Am a big music person, so if you're Mick Jagger, send me your book.
+A recent non-fiction favourite is Barbarian Days.